fylgja/fylgja/components/callout/README.md

 The Fylgja Callout component styles the highlighted blocks that markdown plugins generate from blockquote syntax, known as callouts, alerts, or admonitions.

-Use it for notes, tips, warnings, and other asides that need to stand apart from the surrounding prose.
+Use it for notes, tips, warnings, and other remarks that need to stand apart from the surrounding prose.

 ## Installation